Hizentra Cost and Copay Assistance

-HIZENTRA is manufactured to be infused under your skin only (subcutaneously).
+HIZENTRA should be infused under your skin only (subcutaneously).
 DO NOT inject HIZENTRA into a blood vessel (vein or artery).

 The physician will determine the dose and infusion rate based on the patient’s needs and tolerability.
 The infusion is given using an infusion pump.

-It follows that the dose and infusion rate should be administered as minimally as possible.
-Increasing dosage amounts should be done only if necessary.
+The dose and infusion rate should be administered as minimally as possible.
+Only increase dosage if necessary.

 How Fast Does Hizentra Work?

 The onset of action may vary for patients.
-A patient’s body weight, the quantity of the medication infused and many other factors may influence the duration time to take effect.
-The median infusion time based on the clinical trials was about 1.5–2 hours for PI, and about 1 hour for CIDP.
+A patient’s body weight, the quantity of the medication infused, and many other factors may influence the duration to take effect.
+The median infusion time based on clinical trials was about 1.5 to 2 hours for PI and about 1 hour for CIDP.

-Patients often begin to see results from their treatments by noticing better control of their symptoms or the disease progression has slowed.
-During this time, your doctor will closely monitor and track to see if there are improvements in relieving the symptoms associated with your primary diagnosis.
+Patients often begin to see results from their treatments by noticing better control of their symptoms or slowing disease progression.
+During this time, your doctor will closely monitor and track to see if there are improvements in the symptoms associated with your primary diagnosis.

 Some medications can impact how Hizentra works in the body.
-In any case, the medication may impair the effect of the co-used drugs.
-As such, it’s important to apply caution when using any of these drugs in order to avoid any negative interactions.
+In many cases, the medications may interfere with each other.
+As such, it is important to proceed with caution in order to avoid any negative interactions.

 The passive transfer of antibodies with immunoglobulin administration may interfere with the response to live virus vaccines such as:

-It’s important to give your doctor notice when using other prescriptions.
+It is important to inform your doctor when using other prescriptions with Hizentra.

 Hizentra may interact with specific blood tests and impair them for a certain time.

-Patients should inform their doctor about the therapy before any blood work.
+Patients should inform their doctor that they are taking Hizentra before having any blood work done.

-- Make sure you keep the medication outside the vicinity of children and pets.
+- Make sure you keep the medication away from children and pets.

-- Make sure you do not use it after its expiration date indicated on the pack.
+- Make sure you do not use the medication after its expiration date.

 - Do not store the medication above 77 degrees Fahrenheit.

-- Protect from light and heat.
+- Protect the medication from light and heat.
 Make sure to store the medicine in the original carton.